Ashley Judd and Mira Sorvino Team up at Tribeca's Time's Up Panel

 While at the panel, Judd posed with her longtime friend Mira Sorvino, who also came forward with sexual assault allegations against the now-disgraced movie maker in Dylan Farrow's piece for the New Yorker.

 Previously, the pair took to the red carpet together at the 2018 Academy Awards on March 4.

-Their friendship goes back decades.
-The duo starred in Norma Jean & Marilyn, a 1996 movie about Marliyn Monroe's rise and fall, together.
+But their relationship goes back decades.
+The duo starred in Norma Jean & Marilyn, a 1996 movie about Marliyn Monroe's rise and fall.
 In the film, they both played the ill-fated star: Judd played the long-forgotten Norma Jean Dougherty, while Sorvino played the iconic Marilyn.

 In December 2017, Lord of the Rings director Peter Jackson came forward to reveal the two women were blacklisted by Weinstein and his brother Bob Weinstein.
 The director claimed that the pair said not to hire either actress.